If a premises licence holder wishes to change the named Designated Premises Supervisor (DPS) an application must be submitted.

 - premises licence (original must be returned)

-- Designated Premises Supervisor consent form (to be completed by the prospective designated supervisor):
+- Designated Premises Supervisor consent form (to be completed by the proposed designated supervisor)

 The consent form should be uploaded as part of the application.
 If you are unable to do so the original signed copy should be sent, with the premises licence, to: